-The significant though small Drolma Lhakhang Monastery is jam-packed with ancient relics and hidden treasures.
-It’s only 30mins drive southwest of Lhasa and is worth a stop for those interested in Tibetan Buddhism.
+The significant though small Drolma Lhakhang Monastery was built to commemorate eminent monk Atisha from Bangladesh.
+Drolma Lhakhang is only 30mins drive southwest of Lhasa and is worth a stop for those interested in Tibetan Buddhism.
+This monastery is jam-packed with ancient relics and hidden treasures.

-The 11th-century Drolma Lhakhang Monastery was spared desecration by the Red Guards during the Cultural Revolution after a direct request from Bangladesh (which now encompasses Atisha’s homeland).
-Chinese premier Zhou Enlai intervened on its behalf.
+Later, the 11th-century Drolma Lhakhang Monastery was spared desecration by the Red Guards during the Cultural Revolution after a direct request from Bangladesh (which now encompasses Atisha’s homeland).
+Chinese Premier Zhou Enlai intervened on its behalf.